 But just because a food is good for us doesn't necessarily mean it's safe for dogs.

 Here's a list of dog-approved people foods, as well as some items you should never share with your canine companion.
+(And if you are reading this during the holiday season, here's a list of holiday-specific foods that are OK for dogs in moderation.)

 Keep in mind though that every dog is different, so try these foods in small amounts, and if your dog has a reaction to any of them, consult a veterinarian.